 The FDA on CBD

 While this amendment was seen by many as a long time coming, it didn’t exactly give CBD the green light as they had hoped.
 On the day the law went into effect, the US Food and Drug Administration (FDA) issued a statement.
 The statement reminds the public that the FDA still has the authority to regulate all cannabis or cannabis-derived products.
 The FDA also expressed concerns about claims made without their approval.
-For instance, companies that market their products as diagnosing, curing, mitigating, treating or preventing diseases (such as cancer, Alzheimer’s or arthritis) are producing ‘new drugs’ and must be approved by the FDA.
 They did, however, state that they will consider issuing a regulation allowing the use of hemp-derived CBD or THC in dietary supplements.

 State laws on CBD